cdipaolo/goml/linear/README.md

 }

 // initialize model
+//
+// use α (learning rate) = .0001
+// use λ (regularization term) = 13.06
+// set the max iteration cap for gradient
+//     descent to be 1000 iterations
-model, err := linear.NewLeastSquares(.0001, 1000, threeDLineX, threeDLineY)
+// and finally pass in the data model, err := linear.NewLeastSquares(.0001, 13.06, 1000, threeDLineX, threeDLineY)
 if err != nil {
     panic("Your training set (either x or y) was nil/zero length") }